Cahors

-Cahors (/fr/; Caors /oc/) is a commune in the western part of Southern France.
+Cahors (/fr/; Languedocien: Caors /oc/) is a commune in the western part of Southern France.
 It is the smallest prefecture among the 13 departments that constitute the Occitanie Region.
-The capital and main city of the Lot department and the historical center of the Quercy, Cahors is home to 20,141 cadurciennes and cadurciens (2021).
+The capital and main city of the Lot department and the historical center of the Quercy, Cahors is home to 20,050 cadurciennes and cadurciens (2023).

-Nestled in a meander of the Lot and surrounded by steep arid limestone hills, this historic city is home to a great monumental diversity, mainly inherited from Roman times and the Middle Ages; the city's monuments include a historic city centre, Saint-Étienne cathedral, Roman walls and the famous Valentré bridge (a UNESCO World Heritage Site as part of the pilgrimage path to Santiago de Compostela).
+Nestled in a meander of the Lot and surrounded by steep arid limestone hills, this historic city is home to great monumental diversity, mainly inherited from Roman times and the Middle Ages; the city's monuments include a historic city centre, Saint-Étienne cathedral, Roman walls and the famous Valentré bridge (a UNESCO World Heritage Site as part of the pilgrimage path to Santiago de Compostela).
 Famed for its wine and gastronomy (truffles and foie gras), this southern French city holds the label of the French Towns of Art and History.
 The Cadurcian economy is reliant on tertiary services and makes Cahors the Lot's economic centre.